AleoNet/welcome/documentation/concepts/network/provers.md

 There is no requirement that the prover must stake to any specific validator.
 Rather, in consensus, the protocol will enforce that the prover submitting solutions has an adequate amount of stake that is bonded to a validator on the Aleo Network.

+### Key Objectives
+- **Sybil Resistance** - Aligning stake with number of solutions per epoch ensures that provers cannot bypass this new cryptoeconomic mechanism by creating new identities on-chain.
+In addition, this new cryptoeconomic mechanism makes it economically costly for malicious actors to create numerous identities (Sybil attacks) to flood the network with malformed solutions.
+- **BFT Security** - The proposed timetable ensures that provers gradually increase their stake participation to achieve at least the availability threshold of the Aleo Network within 2 years.
+This ensures that provers contribute to the underlying security of the Aleo Network.
+- **Economic Growth** - A transparent schedule increase in the staking requirement allows the network to adapt to its growing value and security needs without introducing sudden economic impacts or shocks.
+By ensuring provers contribute to staking, this ensures that their earned rewards are then directly utilized by the Aleo Network itself.

+### Specification
 The staking requirement will increase in a stepwise function over 2 years on a quarterly basis.
 Namely, each quarter, the amount of stake required to submit 1 solution per epoch will increase for provers.

 The following outlines the timetable for introducing the stepwise staking requirements for provers to continue participating on the Aleo Network: